 Andrea has written about everything from women’s health to neighbourhood change, from personalities in the literary world to those in the urban forest.
 Her writing has won six Canadian National Magazine Awards plus three that she shared with others.
 She has also won three International Regional Magazine Awards.

 Andrea grew up in Barrie, Ontario.
 She’s a graduate of McGill University where she studied history.
-She lives in Toronto with her husband and their two boys.
+She lives in Toronto with her family.